jdohertydev/runit/README.md

 #### HTML Validation

 To validate the HTML code, all static files had to be deployed and checked manually (logged out and logged in where appropriate) using the [Markup Validation Service](https://validator.w3.org/).
-I created list_html_files.py to extract the file names of all .html files in the project and tested it only on the files I worked on."
+I created list_html_files.py to extract the file names of all .html files in the project and tested it only on the files I worked on.

 <table>
   <tr>